-Stocks are a portion of a company and when you buy a share you become a part-owner in the company.
+Stocks are a portion of a company, and when you buy a share, you become a part-owner in the company.
 Stocks are represented as a ticker-symbol that may have three to four letters.
-For example, if you want to buy a share of Google, instead of typing in Google you would search for GOOG.
-Once you are on the company page look for things such as the annual report.
-That will give you a starting place to the overall health of the company.
+For example, if you want to buy a share of Google, instead of typing in Google you would search for GOOG to look up the stock price.
+Once you are on the company page look for things such as past performance, news regarding the company, and the company's annual report.
+That will give you a starting place for the overall health of the company.
 Search for companies that you understand and that you would like to own.

 4. Share Amount

 Next, decide on how many shares you would like to purchase.
+This can be a little confusing because you aren't selecting dollar amount like you would with a mutual fund.
 You need to look at the share price to determine how many shares you can afford in your price range.
 If you are looking to invest $500 and the share price is $32 you would want to buy 15 shares.
 Remember, stock price changes all the time so that dollar amount may increase or decrease depending on when you placed the order to buy.

 5. Be Patient

-As a new time investor, it can be incredibly frustrating.
-Be patient with yourself and choose one stock to start with.
-You have years to create a great portfolio but for now you are learning the basics.
+As a new time investor, it can be incredibly frustrating when you start investing.
+Be patient with yourself and choose one stock to start with instead of overwhelming yourself with multiple stock positions.
+You have years to create a robust portfolio, but for now, you are learning the basics.
 Remember that you can gain or lose money at any time in the stock market.
 Be conservative in the amount that you invest to start and once you learn more you can add more to your portfolio.